|299K.02||Office of emergency response.|

 (5) perform any other duties specified in the federal act.

+Subdivision 1.
+Preparation.
 Political subdivisions should prepare emergency plans that adequately address the requirements contained in section 11003 of the federal act.
 The emergency plan may be a part of a plan prepared by a political subdivision in accordance with chapter 12.
-County organizations, through the county director designated under section 12.25, shall receive the plans for review, shall coordinate the emergency planning required under the federal act for political subdivisions within the county, and shall submit the plans to the regional office of the Division of Emergency Management.
-The Division of Emergency Management shall submit the plans to the regional review committee.
+County organizations, through the county director designated under section 12.25, shall receive the plans for review, shall coordinate the emergency planning required under the federal act for political subdivisions within the county, and shall submit the plans to the regional office of the division of emergency management.
+The division of emergency management shall submit the plans to the regional review committee.

-(a) The notification of the commission required under the federal act must be made to the state Emergency Management Center.
-The owner or operator of a facility shall immediately notify the state Emergency Management Center of the release of a reportable quantity of the following materials:
+(a) The notification of the commission required under the federal act shall be made to the state emergency management center.
+The owner or operator of a facility shall immediately notify the state emergency management center of the release of a reportable quantity of the following materials:

 (1) a hazardous substance on the list established under United States Code, title 42, section 9602; or